List of Guardian's Office operations: Operation Freakout

+Operation Freakout was a covert plan intended to have author and journalist Paulette Cooper imprisoned or committed to a psychiatric hospital.
+The plan, undertaken in 1976 following years of church-initiated lawsuits and covert harassment, was meant to eliminate the perceived threat that Cooper posed and obtain revenge for her publication in 1971 of a highly critical book, The Scandal of Scientology.
+The Federal Bureau of Investigation discovered documentary evidence of the plot and the preceding campaign of harassment during an investigation into the Church of Scientology in 1977, eventually leading to the church compensating Cooper in an out-of-court settlement.

 Operation Funny Bone

 Operation Funny Bone (April 28, 1977) was initiated in retaliation against syndicated newspaper cartoonist Jim Berry, who penned a cartoon that poked fun at Scientology and other fringe belief groups.
 L. Ron Hubbard ordered GO operative Dick Weigand to start an operation to "disenfranchise" Berry.
 The operation, as Weigand noted in a memo sent on May 28, 1977, "was done off a recent LRH order to myself, so needless to say I want the actions done fast."
 The objective of the operation was to "cause Jim Berry to lose his sindicated [sic] publication so that he can no longer SP [Suppressive Person] Scientology."
 The plan was to obtain back issues of the Berry's World cartoon and find particular cartoons that could be used by the GO to claim that Berry was a racist: "There should be many buttons of persons that are being pressed. e.g. a joke on Poles: a joke on Catholics: a joke on Jews: a joke on any ethnic groups: make a list of this person types or ethnics."
 Individual Scientologists were then to write to newspapers syndicating Berry's World to complain about the cartoons and asking them to drop Berry.
 They were also ordered to write to the leaders of ethnic groups urging them to protest about Berry's cartoons.
 There is no indication that the scheme was put into practice, although a Scientologist did contact Berry's syndicate to try to uncover information about the cartoonist.
 The details of the operation came to light after the planning documents were seized by the FBI in July 1977.